-Canon 1300D versus Leica S-E Typ 006
+Canon 1300D vs Leica S-E Typ 006

 The Canon EOS 1300D (called Canon T6 in some regions) and the Leica S-E (Typ 006) are two digital cameras that were announced, respectively, in March 2016 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a medium format (S-E Typ 006) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 37.5 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 37.5 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S-E Typ 006 is considerably larger (47 percent) than the Canon 1300D.
 Moreover, the S-E Typ 006 is substantially heavier (160 percent) than the 1300D.
 It is noteworthy in this context that the S-E Typ 006 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.